Vladislavlhp7/lay_summarisation/report/report.md

 ## Qualitative Evaluation {#sec:evaluation-qualitative}

+Our qualitative evaluation revealed that extractive summarization often encounters a dangling anaphora problem, which can lead to confusion.
+However, we observed that the Longformer could generate coherent summaries that matched the original content.
+Despite this, as the Longformer-produced summaries progressed, they tended to drift away from the lay summary's intent and exhibited repetitive information leading to lengthy summaries

+Conversely, the GPT model exhibited significant variability in its results.
+It frequently misinterpreted clinical terms, hallucinated summaries with incorrect or fabricated information, and was fixated on specific characters, tables, and mathematical symbols rather than the core content.
+While the GPT model achieved higher readability metrics by employing simpler terms, the summaries were often nonsensical and difficult to understand.

 # Discussion and Conclusion {#sec:discussion-conclusion}

 In this section, we discuss the performance of the proposed ATS approaches, their implications, and potential future research directions in the biomedical domain.